lathil/Ptoceti/README.md

 To run, it will need an implementation of Osgi R4.
 I made it execute on a patch of [Felix](/felix.apache.org) and [Knopflerfish](http://www.knopflerfish.org/) bundles.
-It will also need an implementation of Osgi Http server such as [Paw Web](https://github.com/ops4j/org.ops4j.pax.web)
+It will also need an implementation of Osgi Http server such as [Pax Web](https://github.com/ops4j/org.ops4j.pax.web)

+##Getting started

+### Build from sources

+You'll need maven 3.x installed for compiling and packaging the bundles.
+For building the Spa project ( com.ptoceti.osgi.obix.backbones ), you'll need node.js, npm and Grunt installed as well.
+Assure that everything is available from the current path and under the shell simply enter

+'''
+maven clean install
+'''

+If you want to execute the freshly build bundles for debugging or testing, you can launch a full settup using the include maven-pax-plugin by isuing the command
+'''
+maven pax:run
+'''
+For remote debuging, the port 5005 is available.
+The Osgi console is then reachable under http://localhost:8080/system/console/bundles.
+If you need to fine tune the launching setup, you can modify the configuration of maven-pax-plugin according to the documention of [Pax Runner](https://ops4j1.jira.com/wiki/display/paxrunner/Pax+Runner)

+Once the platform successfully launched, the single page application is accessivle under http://localhost:8080/obix/client/backbones/index.html